angarsky/diveintopython/learn/variables.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/variables

 Variables play a crucial role in Python, as they provide a way to store and manipulate data throughout a program.
 By assigning values to variables, we can easily refer to and update data as needed, making our code more efficient and readable.
 Overall, variables are a fundamental concept in Python programming and are essential for any kind of data manipulation and analysis.
 Let's review this topic in details.

 ## Variable Definition